idp2p/idp2p.github.io/README.md

 ## The Solution(idp2p)

-> Peer to peer identity protocol based on libp2p and keri
+> Peer to peer identity protocol based on keri, webassembly and libp2p

-The idp2p protocol uses pubsub model for solution
+idp2p is a decentralized identity protocol that leverages peer-to-peer networks to enable secure and efficient identity discovery, notification, and messaging.
+It combines a pubsub (publish-subscribe) model with robust decentralized technologies to address modern identity challenges.

 ![w:5-1000](idp2p-pubsub.png)